 How to Tell if You’re Losing Fat

-Nevertheless, if you are going to use the scale as a metric, it is imperative that you weigh yourself regularly, ideally daily or at least several times per week, to ensure that you have multiple data points.
-The less frequently you weigh yourself the fewer data points you have and, therefore, the less data you have to interpret whether changes in weight are changes in fat loss or simply day to day weight fluctuations.
+- Scale – If you are going to use the scale as a metric, it is imperative that you weigh yourself regularly, ideally daily or at least several times per week, to ensure that you have multiple data points.
+The less frequently you weigh yourself the fewer data points you have and, therefore, the less data you have to interpret whether changes in weight are changes in fat loss or simply day-to-day weight fluctuations.
 The more often you weigh yourself the more data points you will have and the easier it will be to identify trends and ignore natural weight fluctuations.

-Alternatively, if you are interested in more accurate body fat measurements, you can look for caliper testing, hydrostatic weighing, DEXA scan, and bioelectrical impedance analysis (BIA) testing.
-Many of which are easily found at local gyms or health clubs.
+- Body Fat Scale – If you are interested in more accurate body fat measurements, you can look for caliper testing, hydrostatic weighing, DEXA scan, and bioelectrical impedance analysis (BIA) testing.
+Many of these are easily found at local gyms or health clubs.

 Ways to Assess Progress Beyond the Scale

-With all of this being said, please keep in mind that weight loss and fat loss are only two of the many, many ways you can measure progress and improve your health.
-If fat loss happens to be your goal, that’s fine, but be mindful of all of the other positive changes, such as increased energy, increased vitality, improved confidence, reduced cravings, increased strength, better sleep or improved performance, that you may be experiencing instead of remaining solely focused on the scale, measurements, and body composition.
+With all this said, please keep in mind that weight loss vs. fat loss is just one of the many, many ways you can measure progress and improve your health.
+If fat loss happens to be your goal, that’s fine, but be mindful of all the other positive changes, such as increased energy, increased vitality, improved confidence, reduced cravings, increased strength, better sleep, or improved performance, that you may be experiencing instead of remaining solely focused on the scale, measurements, and body composition.

 The Bottom Line

-Although the terms are used interchangeably, weight loss and fat loss are different.
+Although the terms are used interchangeably, weight loss and fat loss are not the same thing.
 Weight loss refers to a total reduction in body mass, while fat loss refers to a reduction in weight specifically from fat mass, which contributes to weight loss.
 Generally speaking, fat loss is a more healthful goal than weight loss and can be measured through body measurements and/or specific body fat testing and scans.
 Fat loss is best supported through of combination of diet and resistance training.